PsyTeachR/analysis-v2/docs/appendix-0.md

 We hugely appreciate all comments and help in creating the material contained within this book.

+A special shout-out to all students who worked through this book and pointed out errors or made suggestions: You helped us to consistently increase the quality of this book.
+Thanks.

 <!-- # Stats by Hand {-} -->